How To Boil Crawfish: With Helpful Tips

 • You can add any of your favorite vegetables to the boil.

-• Cut onions in half and wrap them in foil to keep them from falling apart; the seasoning will still get into the foil package to flavor the onion.
+• Cut onions in half and wrap them in foil to keep them from falling apart; the seasoning will still seep into the foil and flavor the onions.

-• Adding the ice or the fresh water from a hose to the boiled crawfish while still in the cooker helps cool them slightly and push water into the shell for a juicier bite and easy peel.
+• Adding ice or fresh water from a hose to the boiled crawfish while still in the cooker helps cool them slightly and pushes water into the shell for a juicier bite and easier peel.

 • Serve with saltine crackers and a dip made of 1 part mayonnaise and 1 part ketchup.